hargoniX/master/thesis/thesis.typ

      else
        node x lvl l r
 ```
-Chako detects this bug as quickly as the first one.
-The counter-example is once again
+Just like in the bisection example, Chako is made to look for `AATree Nat` counter-examples for
-`t := node 1 0 nil nil` and `x := 0` with the same invariant violation as before.
+readability purposes.
+In this configuration Chako quickly reports `t := node 1 0 nil nil` and `x := 0`.
+To confirm the bug we can run the broken insert operation with the counter-example and get
+`node 1 1 (node 0 1 nil nil) nil`.
+This tree violates condition 3 of the invariant as the level of
+the root node is not greater than its left child's.

 #pagebreak(weak: true)